allenJynRoyston/phaser-angular2-demo/README.md

 # Angular2/Phaser Seed Project

 ### What Am I?!
-I created this component for the Angular Attack 2016 contest and I wanted to share it as soon as I found a way to simplify it and clean it up.
-[Check out our submission here](http://totallynotarobot.2016.angularattack.io/ "Angular Attack 2016")
+I created this seed project for the Angular Attack 2016 contest and I wanted to share it as soon as I found a way to simplify it and clean it up.
+[Check out our submission here.](http://totallynotarobot.2016.angularattack.io/ "Angular Attack 2016")  If you want to integrate the components needed into an existing project, follow the instructions below in the Integration section.
 <br>
 This repo is based off our submission and includes everything you need to get started.
   - Download or clone this repo.